This rural family doctor would like to retire — he's 80 | CBC News

 "I'd sooner have some time to just hike in the woods," he said.

-Bell has been treating generations of patients in the small village of Sharbot Lake, Ont., located about 123 kilometres southwest of Ottawa, for more than half a century: taking their blood pressure, performing biopsies and removing "hundreds and hundreds" of fish hooks from injured anglers — including "repeat customers."
+Bell has been treating generations of patients in the small village of Sharbot Lake in Central Frontenac, Ont., about 120 kilometres southwest of Ottawa, for more than half a century: taking their blood pressure, performing biopsies and removing "hundreds and hundreds" of fish hooks from injured anglers — including "repeat customers."

 At 80, Bell is well past the age when most people retire to pursue their passions — in his case, grandkids, gardening, being out in nature, and the hobby that first brought him to the area: antique hunting.